-The Fund seeks to achieve its investment objective by investing in a combination of Underlying Bond Funds and 10-Year Treasury Futures.
-The Adviser will attempt to construct a diversified portfolio of Underlying Bond Funds that offer the most attractive risk-adjusted return characteristics based on the Adviser's analysis of the Underlying Bond Fund's total return, volatility, liquidity and fee structure.
+The Fund seeks to achieve its investment objective by investing in a combination of exchange-traded funds ("ETFs") focusing on fixed-income investments ("Underlying Bond Funds") and futures contracts on 10-year U.S. Treasury notes ("10-Year Treasury Futures").
+The Adviser will attempt to construct a diversified fixed income portfolio that will generally track the credit and duration risk of the Bloomberg Aggregate Bond Index.
 The Fund's portfolio is selected by identifying Underlying Bond Funds focused on a range of fixed-income instruments that provide exposure to various credit qualities and issuers to enable the Fund to navigate a variety of market conditions.
-The Fund normally holds between eight and twelve Underlying Bond Funds but, at times, may hold more or less and may shift its investments among fixed-income instruments depending on the Adviser's assessment of market conditions and the suitability of investment opportunities.
-Fund allocations are monitored on monthly basis and re-balanced annually.
+The Fund may hold one or more Underlying Bond Funds.
+The Advisor may tactically shift investment fixed income allocations in contrast to the Fund's underlying Benchmark Index depending on the Adviser's assessment of market conditions and the suitability of investment opportunities.